Robit Riddle: Storybook Adventures Review

 What is Robit Riddle?

-Robit Riddle: Storybook Adventures is a cooperative storytelling game in which you play as robots attempting to find out what happened to your pet robits.
+Robit Riddle: Storybook Adventures is a cooperative storytelling board game in which you play as robots attempting to find out what happened to your pet robits.
 You’ll travel around Tink Town trying to find answers by searching different locations and chatting with characters that pop up around the city.

 Robit Riddle was designed by Kevin Craine and is published by Baba Geek Games.